How Long Do Golf Gloves Last? – The Six Factors That Determine Their Lifespan

 Because adding pressure to certain parts of your grip will create extra friction between the glove and the club.
 As a result, holes can form in those areas.

+Therefore, you should avoid wearing too tight golf gloves.
 In the video below, the whole thing is beautifully illustrated.

 4. Material of the gloves